Distribution made and Proposed Dividends on equity shares declared and paid:

 (ii) Financial assets

-The Company’s investments in redeemable preference shares of its associate companies and government securities, loan to a related party and deposits with banks are carried at amortised cost and are fixed rate instruments.
+The Company’s investments in redeemable preference shares of its subsidiary and other companies,debentures in subsidiary company and government securities, loan to a related party and deposits with banks are carried at amortised cost and are fixed/variable rate instruments.
 They are, therefore, not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.
-The Company's investments in fixed deposits carry fixed interest rates.
+The Company’s investments in fixed deposits carry fixed interest rates.

 (c) Price risk (i) Exposure